 Latest Blog posts:

 Often people ask me, what are the differences between a first execution Sherpa Graph, famously used by Stirling Moss and Jim Clark’s racing team, to the later ones and what you have to look at?
-Since Bukowskis is selling one of these rare gems on April 20th, 2021 (link here) and we see them more …
+Since we have see them more often in the last year than ever before, I decided to write a small …

 Just recently I got all issues of the German diving magazin “Neptun”.
 First issued in 1960 and discontinued in 1967 it is a nice archive of diving history.
 In the following example of January 1961 you will find the review of an Enicar Sherpa Dive which I’d like to share with you.
 In short: The …